STRHercules/BonghitsStardewMods/Mod Plans.md

 ### Carbonation
 * Use Particle Framework to add bubbles to carbonator machine?

+* Potentially use carbonation machine to make other beverages such as cider from apples

 * Carbonation machine - create sparkling mead.
 Additional second step in the mead refining process.
 Does not replace aging, works in tandem.

 * Currently using placeholder art for sparkling mead object